versia-pub/docs/docs/objects.md

-# Objects
+# Data Entities

-Lysand uses JSON (JavaScript Object Notation) objects as its data format.
-It is meant to be a simple format that is easy to implement and understand.
+Lysand employs JSON (JavaScript Object Notation) entities for its data structure.
+This format is designed to be straightforward, facilitating easy implementation and comprehension.

-All JSON objects such as [Publications](/objects/publications), [Actors](/objects/actors), and [Actions](/objects/actions) **MUST** have the following fields:
+All JSON entities such as [Publications](/data-entities/publications), [Actors](/data-entities/actors), and [Actions](/data-entities/actions) **MUST** include the following attributes:

-## ID
+## Identifier (ID)

-The `id` field on an Object is a string that represents the unique identifier of the object.
-It is used to identify the object, and **MUST** be unique across all objects on the same server.
+The `id` attribute of an Entity is a string that serves as the unique identifier of the entity.
+It is utilized to distinguish the entity, and **MUST** be unique among all entities on the same server.

-The `id` field is not required to be unique across the entire network, but it is recommended that it is.
-Servers **MUST** use UUIDs or a UUID-compatible system for the `id` field.
+While the `id` attribute is not mandated to be unique across the entire network, it is advisable to do so.
+Servers **MUST** employ UUIDs or a UUID-compatible system for the `id` attribute.

-## Created At
+## Creation Timestamp

-The `created_at` field on an object is a string that represents the date and time that the object was created.
-It is used to determine the order of objects.
-The data **MUST** be in ISO 8601 format.
+The `created_at` attribute of an entity is a string that signifies the date and time when the entity was created.
+It is used to sequence the entities.
+The data **MUST** adhere to the ISO 8601 format.

 Example: `2021-01-01T00:00:00.000Z`

+> [!NOTE]
-> **Note:** The `created_at` field should be the date and time that the post was actually made, but it is not required to be.
-Any ISO 8601 date is allowed in the `created_at` field.
-It is up to the servers to decide if they want to process dates that they would consider invalid, such as dates in the future.
+> The `created_at` attribute should reflect the actual date and time of the post, but it is not mandatory.
+Any ISO 8601 date is permissible in the `created_at` field.
+Servers have the discretion to process dates they deem invalid, such as future dates.

-## URI
+## Uniform Resource Identifier (URI)

-The `uri` field on an object is a string that represents the URI of the object.
-It is used to identify the object, and **MUST** be unique across all objects.
-This URI **MUST** be unique across the entire network, and contain the `id` of the object in the URI.
+The `uri` attribute of an entity is a string that signifies the URI of the entity.
+It is used to identify the entity, and **MUST** be unique among all entities.
+This URI **MUST** be unique across the entire network, and include the `id` of the entity in the URI.

-URIs must follow the rules defined [here](/spec).
+URIs must adhere to the rules defined [here](/spec).

-## Type
+## Entity Type

-The `type` field on an object is a string that represents the type of the object.
-It is used to determine how the object should be displayed to the user.
+The `type` attribute of an entity is a string that signifies the type of the entity.
+It is used to determine how the entity should be presented to the user.

-The `type` field **MUST** be one of the following values:
+The `type` attribute **MUST** be one of the following values:
 - `Note`
 - `Patch`
 - `Actor`